CodeCorrupt/godaddy-dyndns/README.md

 Ensure the symbolic link to ./pygodaddy-src/pygodaddy is correct

-Copy the file `godaddy-dyndns.conf.template` to `godaddy-dyndns.conf` and add your information to the new file.

-    cp godaddy-dyndns.conf.template godaddy-dyndns.conf

-Then setup a Python venv:
+Setup a Python venv:

     python3 -m venv venv
     source venv/bin/activate
     pip install -r requirements.txt
     deactivate

+Copy the file `godaddy-dyndns.conf.template` to `godaddy-dyndns.conf` and add your information to the new file.

+    cp godaddy-dyndns.conf.template godaddy-dyndns.conf

 And lastly add `godaddy-dyndns.sh` to your crontab file, e.g.: